 Camps Bay is very walkable, full of life and is quite safe.
 South of here, neighborhoods become largely residential.
 If you stay south of Camps Bay, expect to travel a little farther by taxi to get to most attractions in the city.

-Cape Town City Experiences for the Gay Traveler
+Cape Town Gay Travel City Experiences

 Even after two weeks in Cape Town, I still hadn’t finished all the activities I had planned to.
-There’s so much to cover!
+There’s so much to cover.

 Dubbed “South Africa’s most successful real estate development,” the V&A Waterfront is by far the liveliest part of Cape Town.
 Tourists and locals stroll a maze of quaint pathways passing performers, gift shops, and tons of waterfront bars & restaurants.